Something to treat your taste buds "Made in Serre Chevalier"

 PREPARATION

 mix all ingredients. bake at 160° for 20min.
-Let cool 10min and cut into bars.
+Cool for 10min and cut into bars.

 Comforting hot chocolate